 - Did you refuse a breath or blood test?

-- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Harrison County after 30 days.
+- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Harrison County, MO area after 30 days.

-- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Harrison County, MO DWI/DUI was within the last 5 years.
+- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Harrison County, MO DWI/DUI was within the last 5 years.

 With 40+ years of experience and 10,000+ cases successfully handled in Harrison County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Harrison County, MO today to discuss your case and protect your driving future.